Pests

 Tolerance for dry air working against it

-Haworthia's own comfort with low-humidity conditions is part of the problem: because the plant itself shows no stress from dry air, owners have little reason to raise humidity, leaving the surrounding air exactly as favorable for mites as it is tolerable for the succulent.
+Haworthia's own comfort with low-humidity conditions is part of the problem: because the plant itself shows no stress from dry air, owners have little reason to raise humidity, leaving the surrounding air exactly as favorable for mites as it is tolerable for the succulent itself.

 Spread across densely packed succulent collections

-Haworthia is commonly grown in tightly packed collections of small pots on a single shelf or windowsill, and mites move between those closely spaced rosettes far more readily than they would if the plants had more room between them.
+Haworthia is commonly grown in tightly packed collections of small pots on a single shelf or windowsill, and mites move between those closely spaced rosettes far more readily than they would if the plants had more room between them, riding on touching leaves or on airborne threads of their own silk.

 Stress from underwatering

-When Haworthia's plump leaves start to wrinkle and thin from prolonged dryness, the reduced internal water pressure makes the tissue an easier target — mites establish and visible stippling shows up sooner than on a fully hydrated, firm-leaved plant.
+When Haworthia's plump leaves start to wrinkle and thin from prolonged dryness, the reduced internal water pressure makes the tissue an easier target, and mites establish and produce visible stippling sooner than they would on a fully hydrated, firm-leaved plant with tougher, less penetrable cell walls.

 How to Fix It